-Addition of Grignard Reagents to Isophorone; Computer Assisted Molecular Modelling
+Addition of Grignard Reagents to Isophorone

 Reactions that lead to new carbon-carbon bonds are of fundamental importance to organic synthesis.
 In general, apart from free radical reactions, a new carbon-carbon bond is formed by the reaction of a nucleophilic carbon species with an electrophilic carbon species.
-This experiment illustrates the reaction between a Grignard reagent (commonly used as a nucleophilic carbon species) and an $\alpha$ , $\beta$ -unsaturated ketone as the electrophilic component.
-In principle nucleophiles can react with $\alpha$ , $\beta$ -unsaturated carbonyl compounds in two ways: either at the carbonyl carbon atom (called "1,2-addition") or at the $\beta$ -carbon which is rendered electrophilic by conjugation (called "1,4-addition").
+This experiment illustrates the reaction between a Grignard reagent (commonly used as a nucleophilic carbon species) and an α,β -unsaturated ketone as the electrophilic component.
+In principle nucleophiles can react with α,β -unsaturated carbonyl compounds in two ways: either at the carbonyl carbon atom (called "1,2-addition") or at the β -carbon which is rendered electrophilic by conjugation (called "1,4-addition").
 Grignard reagents generally prefer 1,2-addition (but this preference can be changed to 1,4-addition if a catalytic quantity of a copper(I) salt is added).
 In the present case we will examine the 1,2-addition of methyl magnesium iodide (which you will make from iodomethane and magnesium turnings) to isophorone 1.
-After initial 1,2-attack, acidic workup results in elimination of water from tertiary alcohol 2 and the formation of dienes 3 and 4, which can be purified by distillation - the ratio of 3:4 can be estimated by GC and H NMR.
-Treatment of the diene mixture with maleic anhydride 5 results in the formation of crystalline Diels-Alder adduct 6.
+After initial 1,2-attack, acidic workup results in elimination of water from tertiary alcohol 2 and the formation of dienes 3 and 4 - the ratio of 3:4 can be estimated by GC.

-In the second part of this experiment, the computer assisted molecular modelling package is used to model the Diels-Alder adduct 6.

 Diethyl ether Highly flammable

 Iodomethane Toxic, potential carcinogen, very volatile;

 MUST BE USED IN A FUME HOOD

-Isophorone Irritant, lachrymator

-Hydrochloric acid Highly corrosive
+Isophorone Irritant, lachrymator Hydrochloric acid Highly corrosive

-Maleic anhydride Corrosive, moisture sensitive

-Toluene Highly flammable

-Part A: Grignard formation and addition to isophorone
+Grignard formation and addition to isophorone